-CartPole-v0 is a simple environment with a discrete action space, for which DQN applies.
+CartPole-v0 includes a cart carrying a pole moving on a track.
+This is a simple environment with a discrete action space, for which DQN applies.
 You have to identify whether the action space is continuous or discrete and apply eligible algorithms.
-DDPG [LHP+16], for example, could only be applied to continuous action spaces, while almost all other policy gradient methods could be applied to both, depending on the probability distribution on the action.
+DDPG [LHP+16], for example, could only be applied to continuous action spaces, while almost all other policy gradient methods could be applied to both.